-Helping individuals and families with mental health and substance use issues and guiding communities on addressing these issues via strategic interventions is Chelsea’s greatest passion.
+Helping individuals and families with mental health and substance use issues and guiding communities in addressing these issues via strategic interventions is Chelsea’s greatest passion.
 Focusing on community organizing and strategic partnerships, she assists advocates and key stakeholders in the development and implementation of comprehensive opioid awareness and overdose prevention strategies.
-Chelsea graduated from Roosevelt University in Chicago with a B.A. in Integrated Communications with an emphasis in Public Relations.
+Chelsea graduated from Roosevelt University in Chicago with a B.A. in Integrated Marketing Communications with an emphasis in Public Relations.
 Since graduating, she has developed digital and print marketing campaigns in real estate and healthcare industries with her core skill set in the digital advertising world.
-She is currently working towards a Master of Science in Social Administration through Case Western Reserve University’s online graduate program.
-Chelsea lives in Chicago with her dog, Sam.
+In 2017, Chelsea received her Masters of Science in Social Administration through Case Western Reserve University’s online graduate program.
+She is a practicing counselor at Cherry Hill Counseling in Lake Zurich, IL.
+Chelsea lives in Streamwood, IL, with her husband, Matt and dogs, Sam and Mickey.
 She loves spending time with family and friends, is a music and film lover, creative writer, culturally-obsessed travel nerd and shameless foodie.

 Phil Atteberry Board Member